airmast/airmast.github.io/src/pages/camadapter/2-software/7-license.rst

 8. Governing Law.
 -----------------

-This Agreement shall be governed by and construed in accordance with the Latvian law and the Latvian Republic Courts shall have the exclusive jurisdiction over all disputes relating to this Agreement.
+This Agreement shall be governed by and construed in accordance with the legislation of Latvia and the Courts of Republic of Latvia shall have the exclusive jurisdiction over all disputes relating to this Agreement.

 9. Miscellaneous Provisions.
 ----------------------------